 I understand that I am responsible for any financial consequences that are a result of any changes I make to my program.
 These changes may include but are not limited to: switching programs; adding or dropping sessions/blocks; housing adjustments; and/or adding or withdrawing from terms.

-The deposit, the program fee, estimates of other costs not included in the program fee, and a schedule of payments including due dates are available on the Program Costs page.
+The deposit, the program fee, estimates of other costs not included in the program fee, and a schedule of payments including due dates are available on the Education Abroad Program Costs page.

 (2) I understand that Education Abroad expects students to conduct their private financial activities honestly and responsibly while abroad.
 Specifically, I am expected to have paid all obligations incurred before returning home.
-Should I leave a debt which could adversely affect the operation of the education abroad program or reflect badly upon the University, Education Abroad maintains the right to hold me responsible for that debt by applying it to my CU Boulder account as well as by refusing next term registration, re-enrollment at CU Boulder, and/or access to transcripts and/or diplomas until the debt is paid.
+Should I leave a debt which could adversely affect the operation of the education abroad program or reflect badly upon the University, I agree and understand that I am fully responsible for my own debts and financial activities, and Education Abroad maintains the right to hold me responsible for that debt by applying it to my CU Boulder account as well as by refusing next term registration, re-enrollment at CU Boulder, and/or access to transcripts and/or diplomas until the debt is paid.

-(6) This agreement takes effect when signed and submitted to Education Abroad.
+(4) This agreement takes effect when you click on the "Sign Contract" button within the "Acceptance Information" section of your application for this program.
 If your acceptance is pending a final decision by a program provider or host university and you are not accepted by them, this contract will be void and the required non-refundable deposit will be refunded.

 Emergency Medical Authorization